5. Market Follower Strategy. It is only after reviewing the competitive landscape

 as Apple was also a challenger until it bypassed in a few short years Blackberry, Elon has

-very quickly narrowed OpenAI's lead by releasing his own AI engine in Grok, his own
+very quickly narrowed OpenAI's lead i) by releasing the right products in his Grok AI engine,

 INTERNET NETWORK